Accessible-Technology-in-Sign/RecordTheseHands/server/SETUP.md

 1. Create Firestore database.

-   - Select Native mode for the data store (which is recommended for a mobile app like this one)
+   - Select "Native mode" for the data store (which is recommended for a mobile app like this one)
    - This database is responsible for storing all metadata associated with user recordings when interacting with the GCP server